fluxcd/terraform-provider-flux/docs/data-sources/sync.md

 page_title: "flux_sync Data Source - terraform-provider-flux"
 subcategory: ""
 description: |-
-  flux_sync Returns the manifest for a gitsource configuration for fluxv2
+  flux_sync Returns the manifest for a gitsource configuration for flux
 ---

 # Data Source `flux_sync`

-`flux_sync` Returns the manifest for a gitsource configuration for fluxv2
+`flux_sync` Returns the manifest for a gitsource configuration for flux